Board of Directors

 JoAnne Tucker, Treasurer

 JoAnne Tucker has a Ph.D. in Theatre from the University of Wisconsin and dance training from Juilliard.
 For over thirty years she directed a modern dance company in NYC.
 Since moving to Santa Fe in 2009 she has enjoyed being part of the New Mexico film community.
 Founder of Healing Voices – Personal Stories she directs and produces media related to domestic violence and the healing journey of survivors.
-Currently Healing Voices has completed four films that may be streamed at www.hv-ps.org.
+Currently Healing Voices has completed seven films that may be streamed at www.hv-ps.org.

 Joan Golden, Secretary